Boarding School Therapy

 • Difficulties with intimacy and intimate relationships

-• Difficulties trusting and getting closes to others
+• Difficulties trusting and getting close to others

 • Being highly independent, with an underlying feeling of loneliness